JeremySCook/JC-Pro-Macro-2/documentation/README.md

 Adafruit's Pro Mirco-format ![KB2040 board](https://www.adafruit.com/product/5302) should be compatible with the
 JC Pro Macro 2 I'm not sure if or when I'll get a chance to try it out, but would certainly be interesting.

+The device was developed for MacOS, but the standard shortcuts should also work for Windows PCs.
+FCPX won't be useful with PCs of course.
+If you do poke around in the code, there are several additional modes that come disabled in the program, but may not be quite as useful or developed.

 My sincere hope is that a community will develop around this device and that others develop
 applications and hardware around it.
 If there's anything I can do to help **you** pull off a fun hack or improvement,